Vilhjalmur Stefansson: Advocacy of meat-based diet

 Stefansson is reported to have eaten an exclusive meat-based diet during his arctic explorations.
 During these expeditions, Stefansson ate bear liver, seal liver and raw fish.
 Stefansson commented that he had become fond of consuming raw fish and fermented whale oil.
 Raw seal liver has a vitamin C value of up to 35mg.

 Stefansson argued that it was possible for people of European descent to live on an Eskimo diet for long periods of time and the reason that explorers had developed scurvy was because they were not following the Eskimo's dietary habits.
 Arctic physiologist Kåre Rodahl has written that Stefansson's diet on his arctic explorations should not be confused with the Eskimo diet as the Eskimos in addition to meat and fat also "eat considerable quantities of entrails and plant food in the form of land plants and sea algae" and during the summer, marine algae makes up 50% of their vitamin C supply.

 In 1926, Clarence W. Lieb who examined Stefansson stated that he "eats anything placed before him, but his tendency is to eat more meat than the average person.
 Since returning to civilization, he has had a tendency to constipation and has infrequent colds, but is otherwise never ill".

 Stefansson and his fellow explorer Karsten Anderson agreed to undertake an official study to demonstrate that they could eat an exclusive meat diet for a year.
 They were observed at a laboratory setting during intervals at Bellevue Hospital.
 The book The Unseen Power: Public Relations states that Pendelton Dudley, once considered the "dean of public relations", convinced the American Meat Institute to fund the study.
-The results were published in 1929.
+The results were published in 1929, with the following conclusions: